mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *in great attempts, it is glorious even to fail.*
+> *the language of friendship is not words but meanings.*

 </div>
 <!-- quote-end -->